 Unify and visualize data

 If the last few months has taught us anything it is that rapid access to quality data is crucial to business agility.
 75% of business intelligence and data analytics professionals are working harder and longer hours now than before the pandemic, according to Forrester.

-Healthcare, retail, and wireless carriers are just a few of the industries who were required to rapidly onboard new data and extract real-time insights from it.
-For example, without healthcare data from other countries response to the pandemic- forecasts for hospital beds, staff, and PPE would not have been possible.
+Healthcare, retail, and wireless carriers are just a few of the industries that were required to rapidly onboard new data and extract real-time insights from it.
+For example, without healthcare data from other countries' responses to the pandemic- forecasts for hospital beds, staff, and PPE would not have been possible.

-Leveraging a data platform, like Dataware, that flexes from megabytes to petabytes of data as needed is key for centralizing your data to visualize the business opportunities for improvement.
+Leveraging a data platform, like the Dataware data platform, that flexes from megabytes to petabytes of data as needed is key for centralizing your data to visualize the business opportunities for improvement.

 Secure your data architecture

 Working from home has now become the primary method of operation for many businesses.
-Tactical necessity has resulted in firewalls being opened, access rights given, and new network infrastructure potentially connects multiple classes and silos of data and offers it up to a wider audience.
+Tactical necessity has resulted in firewalls being opened, access rights being given, and new network infrastructure potentially connecting multiple classes and silos of data and offering it up to a wider audience.